 Camping on the beach is prohibited throughout this segment of the MST.
 Please camp only in legal campgrounds.

-Hunting is allowed on Ocracoke Island outside the village; however, hunting on the beach is extremely rare.
-Other than on Ocracoke Island, the trail is not on any land that is open for hunting in this segment.
+Hunting is allowed on Ocracoke Island; however, hunting on the beach is extremely rare.
+Otherwise, the trail is not on any land that is open for hunting in this segment.

 This segment passes through several well-known and important birding areas, including National Wildlife Refuges and National Seashores.
 The area is home, especially in winter, to numerous species of waterfowl, including large concentrations of snow geese and tundra swans.